- Home

 Get your free no-obligation pension consultation

 If you’re considering getting professional financial advice, Fidelius is offering Rest Less members a free pension consultation.
-It’s a chance to have an independent financial advisor give an unbiased assessment of your retirement savings.
-Fidelius is rated 4.7/5 from over 1,500 reviews on VouchedFor.
-Capital at risk.
+It’s a chance to have a Chartered independent financial adviser give an unbiased assessment of your retirement savings.
+Fidelius is rated 4.7/5 from over 2,600 reviews on VouchedFor.

 Cut your food bills

-Ready made meals for one often cost almost the same as meals for two.
+Ready-made meals for one often cost almost the same as meals for two.
 Meanwhile, supermarkets tend to regularly target families and couples with multi-buy offers, and most recipes are created for family-sized servings.
 This can make it really frustrating when you’re trying to reduce your food costs.

-However, there are lots of ways you could trim the cost of your food shop.
+However, there are lots of ways you might be able to trim the cost of your food shop.
 For example, you could try shopping with a friend so that you bulk buy together and split the cost.
 There are also plenty of items that you might not know can be frozen, such as milk, sliced bread, cheese and many vegetables.
 You can find plenty more tips such as batch cooking and using food apps in our article 21 ways to save money on your food bills.

 Reduce your car insurance costs